Gouache Database by Sarah Burns

 Arteza gouache mold check Feb.
 24, 2023

-Phase Two consists of painting with the colors from the palette.
-This means I’ll be introducing water to them.
-My theory is that the paint itself does not inherently promote mold growth.
+Then as more of a real-world test, I began Phase Two which consisted of painting with the colors from the palette.
+This means I introduced water to them.
+My theory was that the paint itself does not inherently promote mold growth.
 It’s what we add to the palettes and how often we use them that contributes to mold growth.
-After painting with each color, I will then seal the palettes again and check them every 4-5 days for another month.
+After painting with each color, I then reseal the palettes and check them every 4-5 days for another month.

 Update: used/mixed/water added on: March 9, March 24